Click on the buttons to see more about us, previous events, sales and pictures

 We had sold our farm, and built a house for our retirement, but we had kept some land, so one of the essentials was still there.
 I had to start again as regards buildings, equipment, fences and the purchase of pedigree livestock.
 As a result the herd is accommodated in a new purpose built housing unit with yardage adjacent to grassland paddocks, for managed handling and grazing.
 Because of their value a CCTV security system has been set up, along with bio-security TB prevention, badger-proof fencing etc.

-As these animals breed and grow, and are eventually sold, this will hopefully produce the funds for charity; and keep me busy!
+As these animals breed and grow, and are eventually sold, this produces the funds for charity; and keep me busy!

 I have to pay tribute to the family, friends, individuals, businesses, contractors and companies who have helped me in so many different ways in the establishment of the charity.
 So much assistance has been given, from hours of work, to donations of necessary equipment, and substantial discounts on buildings, equipment, services etc, for which I will always be grateful.